 \subsection{Defining Mission Success: High-Level Requirements}

 Space missions are developed according to hierarchical requirements that extend from high-level, primary science objectives (level 1) to specific performance requirements for each sub-component (level 4).
-We defined requirements early in the formulation of \acrshort{owls} to preserve focus on ocean world mission infusion and lower the barrier for stakeholder trust \citep{Mandrake2022,Slingerland2022}.
+We defined \ed{field test} requirements early in the formulation of \acrshort{owls} to \ed{focus on infusion into ocean world missions} and lower the barrier for stakeholder trust \citep{Mandrake2022,Slingerland2022}.
 Given the novelty of these systems, these requirements may also guide future \acrshort{osia}-enabled missions on how to articulate and quantify their own needs, following the guidance of Section \ref{sec:intro_driving_reqs}.
-The level 1 through level 3 requirements for the \acrshort{owls} project relevant to its \acrshort{osia} implementation are shown in Appendix Tables \ref{tab:reqs12} and \ref{tab:reqs3}, and capture the critical behavior of all \acrshort{owls} \acrshort{osia} independent of implementation details.
-Level 4 flight-like requirements for \acrshort{helm} and \acrshort{fame}, shown in Appendix Table \ref{tab:reqs4}, are described later in Section \ref{sec:requirements} with respect to their detailed implementation.
+The \ed{level 1 through 3} \ed{field test} requirements for the \acrshort{owls} project relevant to its \acrshort{osia} implementation are shown in Tables \ref{tab:reqs12} and \ref{tab:reqs3}, and capture the critical behavior of all \acrshort{owls} \acrshort{osia} independent of implementation details.
+Level 4 \ed{field test} requirements for \acrshort{helm} and \acrshort{fame}, shown in Table \ref{tab:reqs4}, are described later in Section \ref{sec:requirements} with respect to their detailed implementations.